-Whether the company’s ambitions are justified is the key issue of Sara Blake’s
+Whether the company’s ambitions are justified is the key issue of Sara Blake’s reflection in the column on CompositesWorld.com.

 Around 1960, both the U.S. and the former Soviet Union (USSR) began to investigate basalt fiber applications, particularly for military hardware.
 In the northwestern U.S., where large basalt formations are concentrated, Prof. R.V.
 Subramanian of Washington State University (Pullman, Wash.) conducted research that correlated the chemical composition of basalt with the conditions for extrudability and physio-chemical characteristics of the resulting fiber.